 De Oro played both three-cushion and pocket billiards — and excelled at both.
 According to his short bio in the BCA’s Official Rules and Record Book, de Oro first gained the pocket billiards crown in 1887 and then went on to win it 31 more times.
 I’ll say it again: He won it 31 more times.
 By contrast, both Greenleaf and Mosconi won the pocket billiard title fewer than 30 times apiece.
 Not only that, but de Oro also held the three-cushion title ten times between 1908 and 1919.
 Harold Worst also excelled at both sports, but not with de Oro’s dominance.

 De Oro was born in Manzanilla, Cuba on April 28, 1863.
-That’s a copy of his passport above.
+That’s a copy of his passport, on the right.
 (It’s incredible what you can find online.)
-According to a quick bio I found on Wikipdedia, de Oro’s first public appearance as a professional was in the fourth US National Fifteen-ball Championship, held in New York, February, 1887.
+De Oro’s first public appearance as a professional was in the fourth US National Fifteen-ball Championship, held in New York, February, 1887.
 By my calculation, he would have been 23 years old.
 He died in 1948, two years before Ralph Greenleaf’s death.

 You can read more about Alfredo De Oro, here.

 — R.A.
 Dyer

 Help preserve pool history by purchasing a coffee mug, t-shirt or other merch.
 That's because we re-invest 100 percent of net sales proceeds to pay guest writers and artists.
 Have an article to pitch?
 Go to the Guidelines for Guest Writers tab for more info.